vinigg2/template-nestjs-api/README.md

     yarn install
     ```

-5. You can now run the project locally:
+5. Run the following command to start the Docker environment:

     ```
-    yarn start
+    docker-compose up -d
     ```

 6. Access the project in the browser using the following URL: